The North Mississippi Guide to Professional Home Pest Control

-Pests are everywhere — in your home and your landscape.
+Pests can be found everywhere — in your home and garden.

-Of all the pests that can bother us, some are certainly more prevalent in Memphis and North Mississippi.
+Of all the pests that can bother us, some are certainly more prevalent in Tupelo, Oxford & New Albany, MS

-That’s why we’ve put together this comprehensive guide on how to recognize and fight the most common Memphis pests.
-The goal is to help you better identify, prevent, and control these insects so you can take back your personal space from the bugs that get in your way.
+That’s why we’ve put together this comprehensive guide on how to recognize and fight the most common pests in North MS. The goal is to help you better identify, prevent, and control these insects so you can take back your personal space from the bugs that get in your way.

-Even though they are a terrible nuisance to you — and in some cases can even bring disease and filth — common Memphis household pests have reasons for coming into your home.
+Even though they are a terrible nuisance to you — and in some cases can even bring disease and filth — common North MS household pests have reasons for coming into your home.

 Their motivations are driven by some typical attractions that all homes possess—even if you keep yours as clean as possible.
 Dealing with a pest infestation starts with knowing what lures them indoors.

-A common reason you may have bugs in Tennessee is because you have food.
+A common reason you may have bugs in Tennessee is that you have food.

 Even pet food is attractive to pests.
-They also seek water, so if you have high humidity or water leaks, bugs may come into your home to seek that moisture.
+They also seek water, so if you have high humidity or water leaks, bugs may come into your home in search of that moisture.
 This is especially true if it’s dry and hot outside.

-So, one way to keep household Memphis pests out of your home is to keep it clean.
-Remove crumbs and spills off of floors; store all food in sealed plastic containers, including pet or bird food; and take the trash out regularly, keeping it in a sealed lid.
+So, one way to keep household New Albany pests out of your home is to keep it clean.
+Remove crumbs and spills from floors; store all food in sealed plastic containers, including pet or bird food; and take the trash out regularly, keeping it in a sealed lid.

 You might be great at cleaning your home to ensure you don’t leave crumbs that can attract common indoor pests, but they are also looking for other things your house offers, like shelter and safety.

-Just like you crave a warm, cozy place to rest and sleep feeling safe and protected from the outside world, pests want the same thing.
-They want to find a place where they can hunker down and get what they need in the form of food, water, and shelter while they multiply.
+Just like you crave a warm, cozy place to rest and sleep, feeling safe and protected from the outside world, pests want the same thing.
+They want to find a place where they can hunker down and get what they need—food, water, and shelter — while they multiply.

-Sealing any cracks or crevices around your foundations, windows, basement, siding, and insulation can keep bugs outdoors where they belong.
+Sealing cracks and crevices around your foundation, windows, basement, siding, and insulation can keep bugs outdoors where they belong.

-Despite your best efforts, when you have persistent common Memphis household pests, you may need some extra help keeping them out.
+Despite your best efforts, if you have persistent common household pests in New Albany, you may need some extra help keeping them out.

-This is where a perimeter pest control treatment outdoors can help stop pests from entering your home.
+This is where an outdoor perimeter pest control treatment can help prevent pests from entering your home.

-But as you hear about perimeter pest control, you might wonder how it works to limit pest invasions in Memphis and North Mississippi homes.
+But as you hear about perimeter pest control, you might wonder how it works to limit pest invasions in North Mississippi homes.

-Pests hunt for shelter, food, and secure places to hide and make more bugs.
+Pests hunt for shelter, food, and places to hide, and they make more bugs.
 Gross, right?

 Your home is pretty inviting.
 Moisture and humidity can draw insects in, and crumbs, spills and trash are all things insects find quite attractive.